 Currently, the joint capital outlay committee of the legislature follows a thirteen-step process to approve new building construction.
 That process begins when a state agency or institution (for example, a public university) makes a project request.
 Typically, the executive budget for the coming fiscal year then includes all or a part of that project's cost, and the legislature authorizes the total project cost.
-A program statement is then approved by DMB, and the joint capital outlay subcommittee (JCOS) of Appropriations Committee authorizes release of schematic planning funds.
+A program statement is then approved by DMB, and the joint capital outlay subcommittee (JCOS) of the Appropriations Committee authorizes release of schematic planning funds.
 Schematic plans are submitted to DMB for approval, and then DMB submits the schematic plans to JCOS for approval, also requesting release of the preliminary plans. preliminary plans are submitted to DMB for approval, and DMB then submits the preliminary plans to JCOS for approval.
 Then, final plans are submitted to DMB for review and construction bidding.
 DMB oversees construction for any state agency project, and colleges and universities oversee their own projects.
 The State Building Authority pays for or reimburses an agency for the project near its completion date, and once the project is completed, the process draws to a close.

-Under the capital outlay process that is proposed by Senate Bill 773, a twelve-step procedure would begin with the requirement that all state agencies, and colleges and universities, develop a five-year capital outlay plan, and submit their capital outlay requests annually to DMB.
-DMB would include approved requests in the executive budget with sufficient funds for program and schematic planning.
+The capital outlay process that is proposed by Senate Bill 259 would be identical to the capital outlay process used in the capital outlay bill (Senate Bill 906) during December 1998, now enacted as Public Act 538 of 1998.
+Senate Bill 259 would require that all state agencies, and colleges and universities, develop a fiveyear capital outlay plan, and submit their capital outlay requests annually to DMB.
+Using a three-step process (authorization, design, and construction), DMB would include approved requests in the executive budget with sufficient funds for program and schematic planning.
 JCOS and the legislature would authorize planning through the appropriation process.
 Then, DMB or colleges and universities would select professional services to prepare program statements and schematic plans.
 Those documents would be submitted to JCOS for approval, and upon approval, final authorization would be provided by including the total cost in an appropriations bill.
 Then, DMB would select professional services, and would review and approve preliminary plans.
 Final plans would be submitted for review and construction bidding, with the bid results submitted to DMB and forwarded to the JCOS.
 As with the current process, DMB would oversee state agency projects, and college and universities would oversee their projects.
 The State Building Authority would pay for or reimburse an agency near completion, and once the project is completed, the process would draw to a close.

-Senate Bill 773 provides that appropriations made for final design and construction would not lapse at the end of the fiscal year.
+Senate Bill 259 provides that appropriations made for final design and construction would not lapse at the end of the fiscal year.
 However, each project that has been authorized for final design and construction for three years or more and where construction has not commenced would be terminated.

-Senate Bill 773 would define "capital outlay" to mean a project or facility financed either in whole or in part with state funds, including lease purchase agreements, that has the purpose of construction, renovating, or equipping a building or facility for which total project costs exceed \$1,000,000.
+Senate Bill 259 would define "capital outlay" to mean a project or facility financed either in whole or in part with state funds, including lease purchase agreements, that has the purpose of construction, renovating, or equipping a building or facility for which total project costs exceed \$1,000,000.
 These projects may be on state-owned property, property owned by an institution of higher education, property owned by community colleges, or property under the control of the State Building Authority.